The first person to call me a tomboy was Cathy Lidisky.

 As a kid I was a natural athlete who loved sports but I violently objected to the word tomboy on the straightforward grounds that my name was not Tom and I was not a boy, ergo tomboy was a stupid word that did not apply.
 That didn’t stop people from continually trying to apply it to me, though, which eventually forced a more nuanced consideration of my hatred of the word.

 As Bustle magazine points out in a recent article, the etymology of tomboy is actually a reference to an actual boy – a boy not behaving according to expectations.
 If not a bad boy, then an improper one.
-So the transference of the term from boys to girls was less about finding a cute term to refer to a girl who excels at sports like boys do, and more about shaming that unexpected behavior as bad…about naming and putting improperly behaved girls in their place.
+So the transference of the term from boys to girls was less about finding a cute term to refer to a girl who excels at sports like boys (supposedly) do, and more about shaming that unexpected behavior as bad…about naming and putting improperly behaved girls in their place.

 The dictionary defines a tomboy as “a girl who enjoys rough, noisy activities traditionally associated with boys.”
-And there, right there in the definition, is the source of my real anger at the word tomboy: it’s that “acitvities traditionally associated with boys” that gets my goat.
+And there, right there in the definition, is the source of my real anger at the word tomboy: it’s that “activities traditionally associated with boys” that gets my goat.
 As if all the good stuff is reserved for boys, a forever club that excludes girls.
-As if I should be expecected to give up sports and rullercoasters and jumping off the high dive at Turner’s Public Pool or else be branded a “tomboy” which, to my ears, translated as “ungirl” or “not quite girl enough”.
+As if I should be expected to give up sports and rollercoasters and jumping off the high dive at Turner’s Public Pool or else be branded a “tomboy” which, to my ears, translated as “ungirl” or “not quite girl enough”.